20-AISC Tables 9-3a,b, and C for Block shear-coped beam.

 AISC Tables 9-3a,b, and C for the Block shear-coped beam.

-The solved problem was included in post 19, for which it was required to find out the block shear for the coped beam where UBS equals 1.00, which is the case where we have a uniform stress distribution for tension force.
+The solved problem was included in post 19, which required finding the block shear for the coped beam where UBS = 1.00, i.e., a uniform stress distribution for the tension force.

 It is required to determine the resistance to block shear of the coped beam W16x40 grade A36.

-The horizontal distance between the beam edge and the center line of the first line of bolts is 1.50 inches, and the vertical distance between the edge of the beam to the first line of bolts is 1.5 inches.
-While the vertical spacing between bolts is 3 inches as shown in the next slide image.
+The horizontal distance between the beam edge and the centre line of the first line of bolts is 1.50 inches, and the vertical distance between the edge of the beam and the first line of bolts is 1.5 inches.
+The vertical spacing between bolts is 3 inches, as shown in the next slide image.
 The bolt diameter is 3/4 inches.

-This is an elevation section to show the beam, the number, and arrangement of bolts, and the vertical and horizontal distance between the edge of the coped beam and the bolts.
+This is an elevation section showing the beam, the number and arrangement of bolts, and the vertical and horizontal distances between the edge of the coped beam and the bolts.

 AISC Table 9-3a for tensile rupture for block shear.

-We start with AISC table 9-3a, the first AISC Table of the three AISC tables to be used for block shear evaluation.
+We start with AISC Table 9-3a, the first of the three AISC tables used for block shear evaluation.

-As we can see, the LRFD value of tensile rupture is 46.20 kips/inch, while the ASD value is 30.80 kips/inch.
+As shown, the LRFD value for tensile rupture is 46.20 kips/inch, while the ASD value is 30.80 kips/inch.

 AISC Table 9-3b for shear yielding component.

-Here comes the second of the three AISC tables, Table 9-3b, which is used for estimating the shear-yielding component of block shear.
+Here is the second of the three AISC tables, Table 9-3b, used to estimate the shear-yielding component of block shear.
 The yield stress is 36 ksi.

-The first column is for Lev, which is the vertical distance between the edge and the first line of bolts.
+The first column is for Lev, the vertical distance from the edge to the first line of bolts.
 We also need the S value, which is the spacing between bolts.

-Column n specifies the number of bolts, in our example, we have three bolts so n equals 3.
+Column n specifies the number of bolts; in our example, n equals 3.

-The horizontal line from Lev=1.50 inches and n=3 is drawn and intersects with the lines from Fy=36 ksi will give the two values for LRFD and ASD of the shear-yielding components for block shear.
+The horizontal line from Lev=1.50 inches and n=3 is drawn and intersects with the lines from Fy=36 ksi, which will give the two values for LRFD and ASD of the shear-yielding components for block shear.

 As we can see, the LRFD value of the shear-yielding component is 121 kips/inch, while the ASD value for tensile rupture is 81.1 kips/inch.